Favorite Card Games for Kids

-One of my goals recently is to have a couple ten minute “Special Times” (one-on-one time) with of my kids each day.
+As a mom one of my goals recently is to have a ten minute “Special Time” (one-on-one time) with of my kids each day.
 You might think ten minutes one-on-one is short and would happen every day naturally, but it doesn’t seem to happen without me making it a priority, and just that short time of concentrated attention is making a big difference for all of our happiness.
-Card games have been a real hit for this time as they’re easy to pull out and fun for everyone.
+Playing card games is great for this time as they’re easy to pull out and fun for everyone.

 Spot It is a quick matching game – each card has one item in common with each other card, but ONLY one thing.
 It takes quick eyes to spot the matching items.
 The game comes with five different ways to play and when you play one on one with your child you can alter the rules as needed to make it enjoyable for them to play.

 My only issue with playing this game with younger kids is that the version we have (pictured above) has rather odd images.
 You can learn or make up the names of them (weird hand shape! question mark! target!), but if I could go back I would buy the version they have out now called Spot It Jr.!
 Animals which has cute pictures of animals – much easier to recognize than the pictures on the original Spot It cards.

 Uno – This classic is such a great ten minute game.
 Kids can start learning it very young and you can play simply at first, just matching colors or learning their numbers.
 By the time they’re five years old or so, they can play on their own against you, and there’s just enough luck involved that they can win occasionally,even when you play at your best against them.